CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 from any modern web-browser.

 After entering your username and passworod, you need to  **verify your identity** (or Multi factor Authentication, MFA) by entering the verification **code** provided via mobile application.

+After entering the temporaty code, **please press the Continue button**.
+Pressing Enter on your keybord is currently causing an error that will re-directed to a stall request error page.
+We are working to fix this step.

 For specific guidance regarding the MFA activation on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).

 ![Authentication](images/desktop/authentication.png)

 !!!
 Note:
-    LSLogin (LifeScience login, also known ELIXIR login) is available only after linking your CSC account to your LifeSience account.
-For further information please check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+    LSLogin (LifeScience login, before known ELIXIR login) is available only after linking your CSC account to your LifeScience account (under your profile in MyCSC).